ashukid/low-shot-learning/README.md

 ### Testing
-Final step is testing on single image.
+Final step is testing.
+You can either test on single image using `testing_on_single_image.py` script or test on a folder of images using `testing_script_with_feature_extraction.py`.
+You can even use extracted features for testing using the script `testing_image_with_extracted_features.py`

     python testing_on_single_image.py \
     --model ResNet10